Mike Ford Player Props: Mariners vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had a 3.82 team ERA that ranked 11th among all league pitching staffs.
+- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.

-- Padres pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Padres pitchers combined to give up 173 total home runs at a rate of 1.1 per game (17th in baseball).

-- The Padres are sending Musgrove (3-2) out to make his eighth start of the season.
-He is 3-2 with a 4.71 ERA and 34 strikeouts through 36 1/3 innings pitched.

-- The right-hander's last time out came on Thursday against the Miami Marlins, when he threw six innings, surrendering no earned runs while giving up three hits.
+- His most recent time out was on Saturday against the Chicago Cubs, when the right-hander tossed 4 2/3 innings, surrendering two earned runs while allowing three hits.

-- The 30-year-old has an ERA of 4.71, with 8.4 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.